Vertex3dPrinters/VERTEX-MMU2S-PLUS/README.md

 # MMU2

-Original Prusa i3 MK3 Multi Material 2.0
+Original Prusa i3 MK3 Multi Material 2 S PLUS

 Multi Material 2.0 upgrade is the second generation of multi-material addon to the Original Prusa i3 MK3 and MK2.5 printer.

-This repository contains SCAD files and STLs of the printed parts.
+This repository contains STLs of the printed parts.

 **Links**